Geet-George/test-doc-pack/book/intro.md

 ## Our Course

 In this course, we will focus on the **Implementation**, **Testing**, **Documentation** and **Deployment** stages, although we will touch upon the other stages as well.
-For example, your [project proposal](content/course/projects/projects.md) includes the **Planning** and **Design** stages.

 We will use Python as the programming language for this course.
 We will also rely on Git for version control and Gitlab for collaboration.
-We will use libraries such as `pytest` for testing and `sphinx` for documentation.
+We will use libraries such as `pytest` for testing.
 We will also learn about packaging our code with [PyPi](https://pypi.org/) so that it can be shared with others.
-At the end of the course, you will have a functioning Python package that you can simply:
+Maybe at the end of the course, you will have a functioning Python package that you can simply install with:

 ```bash
 pip install your-package-name